 Laura’s first Master’s level internship was clinical training in Eastern Europe, where she traveled as part of a trauma team, doing counseling work with the Roma people in poverty.
 Her second clinical training was at Phoenix House Counseling Center, where she worked with clients dealing with Substance Use, Alcohol Use Disorder, and Dual Diagnoses.
-Laura has a particular interest in Anxiety disorders and the use of technology; she currently assists adolescents and their families in her work as the Director of Student Wellness at a private high school in Fairfax County.
+Laura has a particular interest in Anxiety disorders and the use of technology.
+She previously worked with adolescents and their families as the Director of Student Wellness at a private high school in Fairfax County.
 Before studying at DMU, she earned a Bachelor of Science in Nursing from Villanova University in 2000.
 Laura is also a veteran of the United States Army and is a military spouse.

 Primary: Adolescents (13 to 17 yrs), Anxiety/Fears, Attention Deficit (ADHD), Couples/Marital, Deployment/Reintegration Issues, Depression, Divorce/Separation, Loss/Grief, Relationships, Substance Abuse, Trauma/PTSD

 Secondary: Adoption, Anger Management, Bipolar Disorder, Children (5 to 12 yrs), Domestic Violence, Eating Disorders, Family, Obsessive-Compulsive (OCD), Oppositional Defiant Disorder (ODD), Parenting, Personality Disorders, Post-Abortive, Sex & Pornography Addiction, Step Families